mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Right now, we're actually going to create our first *MongoDB super user*.
 First, let's take a look at our MongoDB server.
 Let's look at the *configuration file for my MongoD*.
 Notice this line here.
 This *configuration file* option does two things.
 First, it enables *role-based access control or authorization on my cluster*.
 Second, it implicitly *enables authentication*, as well.

 You cannot have one without the other.

-Now, I need to connect to my cluster.

-But this cluster has no existing users configured, even though auth is enabled.

-Since by default, MongoDB doesn't give you any users, you have to create them yourself.

-Since my server does not yet have any configured users, there's no way for me to authenticate myself to the server nor can I be authorized to do any work.
+Now, I need to connect to my *cluster*.
+But this *cluster has no existing users configured*, even though *auth is enabled*.
+Since by default, *MongoDB* doesn't give you any users, you have to create them yourself.
+Since my server does not yet have any configured users, there's no way for me to *authenticate myself to the server nor can I be authorized to do any work*.

 Instead I must use the localhost exception to connect to the server, meaning I must connect to the Mongo shell from the same host that is running the MongoDB server process.